xalanq/cf-tool/README.md

 * Submit a code to a contest.
 * Watch submissions' status dynamically.
-* List problems stats in a contest.
+* List problems' stats in a contest.
 * Parse problems' samples (parallel).
 * Generate code by templates.
 * Test samples.